Home

 Washington DC

-The Fund's mission is to honor and preserve the legacy of service and educate all generations about the impact of this War.
-The driving force behind this effort was Army veteran, Jan Scruggs.
+The mission of the Vietnam Veterans Memorial Fund is to honor and preserve the legacy of their service, promote healing and educate all generations about the impact of this War.

 Jan Scruggs